SFDO-Tooling/CumulusCI/docs/robotframework.rst

 unique to a page or an object on the page.

 With this library, you can define classes which represent page objects.
-Each class has keywords that are unique to a page or a component.
+Each class provides keywords that are unique to a page or a component.
 These classes can be imported on demand only for tests which use these pages or components.